brusdev/activemq-artemis/docs/user-manual/en/connection-routers.md

 It provides a list of ready target brokers to distribute incoming client connections only when it is active.
 A pool becomes active when the minimum number of target brokers, as defined by the `quorum-size` parameter, become ready.
 When it is not active, it doesn't provide any target avoiding weird distribution at startup or after a restart.
-Including the local broker in the target pool allows broker hosting the balancer to accept incoming client connections as well.
+Including the local broker in the target pool allows broker hosting the router to accept incoming client connections as well.
 By default, a pool doesn't include the local broker, to include it as a target the `local-target-enabled` parameter must be `true`.
 There are three pool types: [cluster pool](#cluster-pool), [discovery pool](#discovery-pool) and [static pool](#static-pool).